 Well, that depends on a few things.
 Nearly every aftermarket exhaust is louder than the factory exhaust.
-If you purchased an aftermarket Harley exhaust, it will likely be fairly loud - some of the performance gain depends on not needing to silence the bike.
+If you purchased an aftermarket Harley exhaust, it will likely be fairly loud.
+Some of the performance gain depends on not needing to silence the bike.
 If the exhaust is too loud, some manufacturers offer quieter baffles that you may install to bring the volume of the bike closer to stock.

-If you purchased an exhaust for a sportbike, there is often a removable baffle in the tip of the muffler (commonly referred to as a dB killer) that can be removed or installed for similar manipulation of sound levels.
+If you purchased an exhaust for a sport bike, there is often a removable baffle in the tip of the muffler (commonly referred to as a dB killer) that can be removed or installed for similar manipulation of sound levels.
 Performance is usually unaffected by the presence or lack of these baffles.

-If you are purchasing a full exhaust system, most manufacturers STRONGLY recommend fuel system changes.
+If you are purchasing a full exhaust system, most manufacturers strongly recommend fuel system changes.
 Effectively, the exhaust helps the engine breathe better, but without adding more fuel to compensate for the greater ease with which the engine gets air, the ratio of fuel to air becomes imbalanced.
-That condition is known as a lean condition, which can make the temperature of the engine catastrophically high.
+That is known as a lean condition, which can make the temperature of the engine catastrophically high.
 Couple this situation with the fact that recent EPA regulations have been causing manufacturers to set bikes up quite lean from the factory, and a plan for poor performance and longevity is afoot!

 Before you purchase your exhaust, you might want to consider a few things:

-- Engine modifications work with each other - the sum of carefully selected parts usually leads to greater performance gains than any part offers individually
+- Engine modifications work with each other.
+The sum of carefully selected parts usually leads to greater performance gains than any part offers individually.

 - Modifying your engine is very personal choice.
 Changing your bike to perform differently than the factory intended is possible and often desirable, but the changes must be made thoughtfully.